Journalists, send your enquiries to the NICNAS Communications Team via our online contact form.

 We will strive to meet your deadline, but this will depend on the complexity of your questions.

 Usually, information on our website can answer your questions.
 We publish all of our chemical assessments.

 If your enquiry is about a specific industrial chemical, we encourage you to read our chemical assessments, factsheets, and topics of interest web pages before contacting us.
-You can also find information about specific chemicals and their regulatory status by searching the Australian Inventory of Chemical Substances (AICS) – the search bar at the top right of this page.
+You can also find information about specific chemicals and their regulatory status by searching the the Inventory – the search bar at the top right of this page.